-MRS. A. H. ROBINSON, 180 East Adams street, Chicago, Ill.-A letter from us was long since thy due, concerning the rapid recovery of our son from a severe spell of sickness, in the summer of 1873, of ten weeks duration.
-We commenced the treatment as directed by you, and from apparent death's door, in forty-eight hours there was a material change for was on his feet and going about the house.
+Mgs.
+A. H. R. BINSON, 180 E at Adams street, Chicago, Ill.-A letter from us was long since thy due, concerning the rapid recovery of our son from a severe spell of sickness, in the summer of 1873, of ten works duration.
+We commenced the treatment sedirected by you, and from apparent death's foor, in forty-eight hours there was a materia change for the better, and in two weeks he was on his feet and going about the house.
 He assisted the same fall in putting up thirty tons of hay, to the astonishment of all who knew

-In the JOURNAL of December fifth, I noticed a little eketch from Mary B. Wilson, of East Desmoines, stating that she was restored to health by thy treatment.
+In the Journal of December fifth, I noticed a little sketch from Mary B. Wilson, of East Desmoines, stating that she was restored to health by thy treatment.
 It was the Asthma that she was so afflicted with.
-She is my sister, and I know that she has had it more or less, at times, for seventeen or eighteen years, and often it seemed as though she could not live, respiration was so difficult.
-I rejoice to hear of her recovery, and I, too, can say God bless thee for thy noble work, and mayest thou be an instrument for good in the hands of the angelic band that so wisely control thee, for a S. A. ENGLE. long time to come.
+She is my sister, and I know that she has had it more or less, at times, for seventeen or eighteen years, and often it seemed as though she could not live, respiration was so d flicult.
+I rejoice to hear of her recovery, and I, too, can say God bless thee for thy noble work, and mayest thou be an instrument for good in the hands of the angelic band that so wisely control thee, for a long time to come.
+H. A. ENDLR